dineshdk154/Mobile-Application-Development/README.md

 ## AIM:

-To create a HelloWorld Activity using all lifecycles methods to display messages using Android Studio.
+To create a HelloWorld Activity using all lifecycles methods to display messages using Android Studio..

 ## EQUIPMENTS REQUIRED: